shockflux/packet-sniffer/README.md

 # packet-snipper
-A packet snipper only works for http for https download sslstrip
+A packet sniffer only works for http for https download sslstrip